yalesites-org/yalesites-project/docs/xdebug.md

 ## Notes and Caveats

-- For twig specific debugging, you'll need to use devel's `devel_breakpoint()` function.
-This will breakpoint in that method.
-Stepping should finally get you to where the templates are loading that you can dive into.
 - Many things are singletons in drupal, so you may need to clear the cache to get the debugger to stop at your breakpoints.

 ## Resources